-While this recipe is especially delicious in spring, when fresh spinach is at its best, you can easily make it year-round using frozen spinach, which works just as well.
+While it is especially popular in spring, when fresh spinach is in season, you can prepare it year-round using frozen spinach with excellent results.

-The combination of spinach and ricotta is a staple in Italian cuisine and is used in many traditional dishes, such as ravioli di magro, spinach and ricotta cannelloni, and even Torta Pasqualina, the famous Italian Easter pie.
+The combination of spinach and ricotta is a cornerstone of Italian cuisine and appears in many traditional dishes such as ravioli di magro, spinach and ricotta cannelloni, and Torta Pasqualina, the famous Italian Easter pie.

 Ingredients